ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 `(log <s-expression>*)`

-The `log-error` function prints symbols to the logging console with an *error* log-level.
+The `log-error` function prints symbols to the logging console with an *warning* log-level.
 Usually these symbols are strings or numbers, but representations of other data types are supported as well.

 The function always returns *nil*.